 Changing demographics and tastes have opened the door for small companies to deliver niche products, and they’re using technology to reach a broader audience.

 A number of smaller companies (relative to legacy giants) have disrupted key categories like ice cream, snacks and yogurt.
-Consider brands like Chobani, Annie’s, Halo Top and KIND who have overtaken larger competitors for category leadership or have created new categories altogether, especially in the booming plant-based market.
+Consider brands like Annie’s, Oatly, Beyond Meat, Halo Top and KIND who have overtaken larger competitors for category leadership or have created new categories altogether, especially in the booming plant-based market.

 Source: Halo Top Creamery